Kardashian Sisters Flaunt Insane Cleavage & Curvy Figures In Skimpy Bikini Photo

 “Queens,” a follower remarked, as they added numerous heart emoji to their comment.

-The snap accumulated nearly one million likes alongside thousands of comments in under an hour after it went live.
+The snap accumulated nearly 1 million likes alongside thousands of comments in under an hour after it went live.

 In can be assumed that the picture was taken during the 40th birthday party that Kim celebrated with close friends and family on an undisclosed private island, according to a report from CNN.